©istock.com/Andrea Obzerova

 Short information

-Four curated single gene sequence analyses according to the clinical suspicion Weill-Marchesani syndrome 1-4 plus 7 additional curated genes for comprehensive differential diagnostic purposes
+Four core gene sequence analyses according to the clinical suspicion Weill-Marchesani syndrome 1-4 plus 7 additional curated genes for comprehensive differential diagnostic purposes

 ID